 Some suggest that drivers who rely on automated safety features common in newer vehicles — such as lane departure warning systems and forward-collision warning systems — are less alert to traffic conditions and that that may contribute to multi-car collisions.

-The Las Vegas personal injury attorneys at Sam & Ash Injury Law can investigate the car accident on behalf of a client.
+The Las Vegas car accident attorneys at Sam & Ash Injury Law can investigate your case on behalf of a client.
 Depending on the complexity of the crash, our attorneys and investigators may quickly determine fault and identify the drivers who are financially responsible.

 The evidence reviewed in crash investigations includes: